Huanqing-Mao/bt4222-steam-games/README.md

 ## Notes & recommendations

 - Notebooks were developed with recent Python (3.10/3.11).
 Adjust your environment if needed.
-- Consider adding a pinned `requirements.txt` or `environment.yml` to ensure reproducibility.
 - Datasets included in `src/datasets` are used by the notebooks — keep paths consistent when running code.